Protecting the Rights of Motorcycle Injury Victims in Phoenix and Arizona

 Oftentimes when a motorcyclist is injured in a T-bone collision, the insurance company will try to claim that the biker, rather than the driver of the vehicle, was at fault for the accident.
-Our firm is very familiar with this scenario and the many other tactics insurance companies will use to avoid paying out in motorcycle accident claims.
+Our firm is very familiar with this scenario and the many other tactics insurance companies will use to avoid paying out in accident claims.
 We also know that these types of claims can be extraordinarily challenging to win without credible witness testimony.
 When you hire our firm, we will launch a comprehensive investigation to locate all eyewitnesses to your crash.
 In a T-bone or Intersection accident case, the statements of witnesses are essential in building a strong case that proves the liability of the other driver.

 Road Design Issues and Roadway Defects

 Motorcycles are highly maneuverable and responsive, which is why bikers enjoy riding and why roadway defects can be particularly dangerous.
 Running into poorly maintained asphalt, a slick surface or a foreign object can send even the most skilled biker out of control.
-Fortunately, motorcyclists who have suffered personal injuries due to poorly constructed roads or other roadway issues may be entitled to compensation, and our experienced Phoenix motorcycle crash lawyers can help.
+Fortunately, motorcyclists who have suffered personal injuries due to poorly constructed roads or other roadway issues may be entitled to compensation, and our experienced motorcycle lawyers can help.
 You are right to expect the roadway to be safe, and you may have a cause of action if you were injured because of a design defect or foreign object in the road.